Nikolas P. Kerest

-Nikolas Peter Kerest (born 1972) is an American lawyer who has served as the United States attorney for the District of Vermont since 2021.
+Nikolas Peter Kerest (born 1972) is an American lawyer who had served as the United States attorney for the District of Vermont.

 Education

 Nikolas Kerest attended the Hackley School in Tarrytown, New York, and graduated in 1990.
 Kerest received a Bachelor of Arts from Williams College in 1994 and a Juris Doctor from Cornell Law School in 2000.

 Career

 Kerest served as a law clerk for Judge Fred I. Parker of the United States Court of Appeals for the Second Circuit from 2000 to 2001.
 He was in private practice at Ropes & Gray in Boston from 2001 to 2004 and at Pierce Atwood LLP in Portland, Maine from 2004 to 2010.
 From 2019 to 2021, he served as an Assistant United States Attorney in the criminal division of the United States Attorney's office for the District of Vermont.
 From 2010 to 2014, he served as Assistant United States Attorney in the civil division of the U.S Attorney's office and as civil chief from 2014 to 2019.
 While serving as civil chief, he also served as the civil rights coordinator from 2014 to 2016.